Determinant method and the pseudo-effective threshold: Preliminaries and the basic setting

 where we define the positive integer $\mu_\xi(X)$ as the \textit{multiplicity} of point $\xi$ in $X$.
 If $d=1$, then $\O_{X,\xi}$ is a local Artinian ring.
 The multiplicity $\mu_\xi(X)$ is then defined as the length of the local ring $\O_{X,\xi}$ as a $\O_{X,\xi}$-module.

 If $\O_{X,\xi}$ is a regular local ring, we say that $\xi$ is \textit{regular} in $X$.
 In this case we have $\mu_\xi(X)=1$.
-Else we say that $\xi$ is \textit{singular} in $X$.
-We refer the reader for \cite[Exercise 2.4]{Roberts98} in Page 41 for an example of non-regular local ring of multiplicity $1$.
-In addition, if $X$ is pure dimensional and has no embedded component, then from the fact that $\xi$ is singular in $X$ by the above definition, we deduce $\mu_\xi(X)\geqslant2$ (cf. \cite[(40.6)]{Nagata62}).
+Otherwise we say that $\xi$ is \textit{singular} in $X$.
+If $X$ is pure dimensional and has no embedded component, then from the fact that $\xi$ is singular in $X$ by the above definition, we deduce $\mu_\xi(X)\geqslant2$ (cf. \cite[(40.6)]{Nagata62}).

 We denote by $X^{\mathrm{reg}}$ the regular locus of $X$, and by $X^{\mathrm{sing}}$ the singular locus of $X$.
-By the semi-continuity of the multiplicity function, the singular locus $X^{\mathrm{sing}}$ is a closed sub-set of $X$.
+By the semi-continuity of the multiplicity function, the singular locus $X^{\mathrm{sing}}$ is a closed subset of $X$.
 If $X$ is reduced and pure dimensional, the set $X^{\mathrm{reg}}$ is open dense in $X$ (cf. \cite[Corollary 8.16, Chap.
 II]{GTM52}).